openUC2/UC2-GIT/TUTORIALS/Readme.md

 * [HOW-TO print the UC2 parts with a *Prusa i3 MK3S* Printer](./PRINTER)
 * [HOW-TO import your ideas into the UC2 framework](../MDK)
 * [HOW-TO easily sketch your UC2 setups](../MDK/DRAW.IO)
-* HOW-TO use UC2 toolbox for education
+* HOW-TO use UC2 toolbox for education?
-* HOW-TO use UC2 toolbox for research
+* HOW-TO use UC2 toolbox for research?

 ## <img src="./IMAGES/CG.png" width="40"> Contributor guidelines